AyushMahatara/BlogPost/README.md

 1.  `php artisan shiled:generate --all`
 2.  `php artisan shield:super-admin`
-3. Choose which email would like to make admin
+3. Choose which email would like to make Super Admin
 #### Note: Use ID example for `admin@example.com` type 1.

 1. Access the Dashboard by typing `/admin` in the url example `http://127.0.0.1:8000/admin`